ptitjes/konvo/.junie/guidelines.md

 - Compose Foundation is used for layout components
 - Compose Tooling is used for debugging

+### File Storage

+- When creating Data Transfer Objects (DTOs) for JSON serialization, use Kotlin serialization
+- Always add @SerialName annotations on DTO classes and objects to avoid class names in JSON files
+- Serial names must be in lower caps with words separated by dashes (i.e., kebab-case) and not include the "dto" word.
+  For example, for the class `ToolCallResultDto` the serial name will be "tool-call-result".

 ## Additional Development Information

 ### Debugging